EarthBigData/openSAR/INSTALLATION.md

 ### Anaconda Python Installation

-**ATTENTION: WE ARE WORKING ON A SOLUTION TO USE MINICONDA WHICH WOULD REQUIRE LESS RESOURCES.
-STAY TUNED.
-FOR NOW YOU HAVE TO OBTAIN THE FULL ANACONDA DISTRIBUTION.**

-Obtain and install the free **Anaconda python** distribution.
+Obtain and install the free **Miniconda python** distribution.
 We prefer to work with the latest python 3 version (3.6), 64-bit distribution.

 The downlaod and installation instructions are available at: